Colombia: Biodiversity and conservation

 Colombia is one of the megadiverse countries in biodiversity, ranking first in bird species.
 Colombia is the country with the planet's highest biodiversity, having the highest rate of species by area as well as the largest number of endemisms (species that are not found naturally anywhere else) of any country.
 About 10% of the species of the Earth live in Colombia, including over 1,900 species of bird, more than in Europe and North America combined.
 Colombia has 10% of the world's mammals species, 14% of the amphibian species and 18% of the bird species of the world.

 The national flower of Colombia, the endemic orchid Cattleya trianae, is named for Colombian botanist and physician José Jerónimo Triana.

 As for plants, the country has between 40,000 and 45,000 plant species, equivalent to 10 or 20% of total global species, which is even more remarkable given that Colombia is considered a country of intermediate size.
 Colombia is the second most biodiverse country in the world, lagging only after Brazil which is approximately 7 times bigger.

 Colombia has about 2,000 species of marine fish and is the second most diverse country in freshwater fish.
 It is also the country with the most endemic species of butterflies, is first in orchid species, and has approximately 7,000 species of beetles.
 Colombia is second in the number of amphibian species and is the third most diverse country in reptiles and palms.
 There are about 1,900 species of mollusks and according to estimates there are about 300,000 species of invertebrates in the country.
 In Colombia there are 32 terrestrial biomes and 314 types of ecosystems.

 Protected areas and the "National Park System" cover an area of about 14268224 ha and account for 12.77% of the Colombian territory.
 Compared to neighboring countries, rates of deforestation in Colombia are still relatively low.
 Colombia had a 2018 Forest Landscape Integrity Index mean score of 8.26/10, ranking it 25th globally out of 172 countries.
 Colombia is the sixth country in the world by magnitude of total renewable freshwater supply, and still has large reserves of freshwater.

+Earthquakes

+Colombia has a long and highly active history of earthquakes due to its positioning on the Pacific Ring of Fire.

+In the morning of August 10, 2026, a magnitude 7.4 earthquake struck western Colombia, making history as the strongest recorded earthquake to originate within the country.
+Its epicenter was near the town of San José del Palmar, roughly 250 miles west of Bogotá.
+Reportedly at the end of the day there were at least 110 people dead and dozens injured.

+Other major earthquakes of the century were a 6.2 magnitude quake that killed around 1,200 people on January 25, 1999, and an 8.2 magnitude subduction earthquake offshore near the Colombia-Ecuador border, which generated a destructive tsunami, killing several hundred people along the Pacific coast.